lkesteloot/unsong/unsong.md

 “That’s not what Song of Songs means!”
 Dodd objected.
 “Hebrew uses ‘of’ as an intensifier.
 Like ‘King of Kings’ or ‘Holy of Holies’!”

-“But consider,” I said, “the words of Rabbi Ezra Tzion, who said…
+“But consider,” I said, “the words of Rabbi Ezra Tzion, who said...

 Then I started speaking Aramaic.